Jman1868/advice-generator-app/README.md

 ### What I learned

 This WebApp was mostly a refresher on concepts I had learned earlier.
-I have been busy with school and other things which ultimately left me feeling a little rusty with webDevelopment in general.
+I have been busy with school and other things which ultimately left me feeling a little rusty with Web Development in general.
 Overall, I feel quite happy with my solution to this challenge and I think it came out great.

 - Code snippet